astropy/astropy/docs/units/quantity.rst

 Representing Vectors with Units
 ===============================

-|Quantity| objects can, like ``numpy`` arrays, be used to represent vectors by
+|Quantity| objects can, like ``numpy`` arrays, be used to represent vectors or
-assigning specific dimensions to represent the coordinates, as described in :ref:`structured_units`.
-However, in some cases :ref:`astropy-coordinates-representations` can be more convenient as doing so allows you to use representations other than Cartesian (such as spherical or cylindrical), as well as simple vector arithmetic.
+matrices by assigning specific dimensions to represent the coordinates or matrix elements, but that implies tracking those dimensions carefully.
+For vectors :ref:`astropy-coordinates-representations` can be more convenient as doing so allows you to use representations other than Cartesian (such as spherical or cylindrical), as well as simple vector arithmetic.

 .. _astropy-units-quantity-no-copy: